307th Bomb Wing: History

 The 307th replaced the 94th Combat Bombardment Wing, Very Heavy Bomber (Provisional) and other organizations in August 1947.
-From then until 15 December 1948 the 307th Wing controlled, in addition to its own units, the 82d Fighter Wing at Grenier Field, NH.
-In September 1947 it began training other SAC combat units in anti-submarine warfare.
+From then until 15 December 1948 the 307th Wing controlled, in addition to its own units, the 82d Fighter Wing at Grenier Field, New Hampshire.
+In September 1947 it began training other Strategic Air Command (SAC) combat units in anti-submarine warfare.
 In February, it began operating a Boeing B-29 Superfortress transition training school and standardized combat training for all SAC units.

 Korean War

 A 307th BG B-29 bombing a target in Korea, 1950–51.

 In August 1950, the 307th deployed to Okinawa.
-Detached from Strategic Air Command (SAC), it began operations under Far East Air Forces Bomber Command, Provisional.
+Detached from SAC, it began operations under Far East Air Forces Bomber Command, Provisional.
 The attached 306th Bombardment Group transferred to its parent wing on 1 September 1950 and until 10 February 1951 the 307th had no tactical mission.
-On that date, wing resources were used to form the 6th Air Division at MacDill and the wing deployed without personnel to Kadena Air Base, where it absorbed resources of the 307th Bomb Group and began flying combat missions.
+On that date, wing resources were used to form the 6th Air Division at MacDill and the wing deployed without personnel to Kadena Air Base, where it absorbed resources of the 307th Bombardment Group and began flying combat missions.

-During the Korean War, the 307th Bomb Wing received a Presidential Unit Citation for its extraordinary heroism in action against an enemy of the United Nations during the period of 11 to 27 July 1953.
-During this time it flew 93 sorties and dropped 860 tons of bombs on targets at the North Korean Simanju Airfield, where, despite severe airframe icing, intense enemy anti-aircraft fire and co-ordinated searchlight and fighter opposition, it rendered the airfield unserviceable.
+During the Korean War, the 307th Wing received a Presidential Unit Citation for its extraordinary heroism in action against an enemy of the United Nations during the period of 11 to 27 July 1953.
+During this time it flew 93 sorties and dropped 860 tons of bombs on targets at the North Korean Simanju Airfield, where, despite severe airframe icing, intense enemy anti-aircraft fire and coordinated searchlight and fighter opposition, it rendered the airfield unserviceable.
 The 307th also flew the last B-29 Superfortress combat mission on 23 July 1953.

 By the end of the hostilities, the wing (including its tactical group) had flown 5,810 combat sorties in 573 combat missions.
 The wing remained in the Far East, required to maintain combat readiness, and on 15 August 1953 Kadena became its permanent base.

 Cold War

 The 307th returned to the United States in November 1954 and left its B-29s at Davis–Monthan Air Force Base, Arizona.
 It proceeded to its new base, Lincoln Air Force Base, Nebraska.
 It replaced the propeller-driven B-29s with new Boeing B-47E Stratojet swept-wing medium bombers in 1955, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.

 It conducted strategic bombardment training and air refueling operations to prepare, if necessary, for nuclear war.
 The 4362d Support Squadron (later the 4352d Post Attack Command and Control Squadron) was attached to the wing from 20 July 1962 until 24 December 1964.
-In January 1965 the wing began phasing down as Lincoln AFB was being closed and the wing's B-47s were retired.
+In January 1965 the wing began phasing down as Lincoln was being closed and the wing's B-47s were retired.
 It was inactivated on 25 March 1965.